QazerLab/workbench/roles/gtk3/README.md

 gtk3
 ====

-Installs GTK 3 and its configurations.
+Installs GTK 3 and its configuration.

 Requirements
 ------------